Fast Ewald summation for electrostatic potentials with arbitrary periodicity: The Spectral Ewald method

+which is just the standard Green's function modified to take into account that the $\v k = \v 0$ term vanishes for $D=3$. \end{itemize}

-In the derivation above, we have assumed that the right hand side to be compactly supported and $R$ to be sufficiently large.
-In \eqref{eq:split_rhs}, however, the right hand side is a superposition of screening functions, i.e. Gaussians, and hence does not have compact support.
-Nonetheless, in practice, it decays rapidly outside of $\Omega=[0,L)^3$ and the extended domain $\tilde{\Omega}$ can be selected such that the magnitude is arbitrary small.
-Having this in mind, inserting $\wh{G}$ into \eqref{eq:fourier_space_nonzero_ewald}, we have
+In the derivation above, we have assumed the right-hand side to be compactly supported in the extended box $\tilde{\Omega}$.
+In \eqref{eq:split_rhs}, however, the right-hand side is a superposition of screening functions, i.e. Gaussians, and hence does not have compact support.
+Nonetheless, in practice, it decays rapidly outside of $\Omega=[0,L)^3$ and the extended domain $\tilde{\Omega}$ can be selected such that the magnitude is arbitrarily small (we return to how this is done in section~\ref{sec:disc}).
+Having this in mind, we may now replace $1/(k^2+\kappa^2)$ by $\wh{G}^{D\P}$ in \eqref{eq:fourier_space_nonzero_ewald} and define